Chalarangelo/30-seconds-of-code/snippets/rotateArrByK.md

 lastUpdated: 2021-08-06T11:23:27+00:00
 ---

-Rotates the given array by k to either clockwise or anti-clockwise direction.
+Rotates the given array by k to either left or right direction.

-- Use a helper function i.e. `reversePortion` to reverse the portion of the array.
+- Use a helper function i.e. `reversePortion` to reverse a portion of the given array.
 - If value `k` is not in the valid range of array `arr`, then take the modulus of `k` using `Array.prototype.length` to bring `k` into the range of array `arr`.
 - If `k` is negative, rotate the array `arr` by `k` units to the left otherwise by `k` units to the right.